-Fish and Wildlife Management and Development - Fund conservation measures and investigations associated with the ocelot and jaguarundi wildlife species near Choke Canyon Reservoir. \$5,000
+Fish and Wildlife Management and Development - Conservation measures and investigations associated with the ocelot and jaguarundi wildlife species near Choke Canyon Reservoir. \$6,000

-Facility Operations - Provide reimbursement to the operating entities, City of Corpus Christi, and Nueces River Authority, for joint operations costs allocated to recreation and fish and wildlife.
+Facility Operations - Reimbursement to the operating entities, City of Corpus Christi, and Nueces River Authority, for joint operations costs allocated to recreation and fish and wildlife.
 Includes emergency management planning, reviewing and updating the project standing operating procedures, dam operator training, and emergency exercise program activities.
-Support resource management activities related to facility operations, including recreation planning and development, public safety and universal accessibility compliance, National Environmental Policy Act compliance, and administering land management programs.
-Support cultural resources site protection activities for resources associated with Choke Canyon Dam and Reservoir.
+Resource management activities related to facility operations and maintenance of infrastructure, including recreation planning and development, public safety and universal accessibility compliance, National Environmental Policy Act compliance, and administering land management programs.
+Cultural resources site protection activities for resources associated with Choke Canyon Dam and Reservoir.

-Facility Maintenance and Rehabilitation - Support facility examinations to ensure structural integrity relating to safe and reliable operation of the structures.
+Facility Maintenance and Rehabilitation - Facility examinations to ensure structural integrity relating to safe and reliable operation of the structures.
 The funding varies depending on the type of required annual inspections at the dam.